 - Such specified amount may be either a lump sum reduction in the demand or omission or reduction of an item in the demand.

-- The notice shall indicate briefly and precisely the particular matter on which discussion is sought to be raised and speeches shall be confined to the discussion as to how economy can be effected.
+- The notice shall indicate briefly and precisely the particular matter on which discussion is sought to be raised and speeches shall be confined to the discussion as to how the economy can be effected.

 3. Token Cut Motions